 Some of our favorite rubs to go along with turkey are:

 - Nantucket Herb & Citrus Poultry Rub

 - Bohemian Forest European Style Seasoning

 - TSM BBQ Chicken Rub

 - Peruvian Chile Lime Seasoning Blend

 Here are some of the questions our testers asked when trying the new Turkey Brining Kit.
-We hope you find the answers helpful.
-If you have other questions you don’t see answered here, leave them in the comments below and we’ll update this post with answers.
+We hope you find these answers helpful.

 What if I have a turkey that’s smaller or larger than 12 lb., can I still use the kit?